Bianco Brothers Manufacturing website redesign preview

 Bianco Brothers Manufacturing Website Redesign

 Bianco Brothers Manufacturing had a long-standing reputation in the commercial seating industry, but their website no longer reflected the quality, credibility, or scale of the business.
-The site was visually outdated, difficult to navigate, and unclear in communicating what the company does and who it serves—making it harder for potential clients to trust or engage.
+The site felt visually outdated, was difficult to navigate, and did not clearly communicate what the company does or who it serves—creating friction for architects, designers, and other commercial buyers evaluating the company online.

 My role